dondish/Senpai/README.md

 so this is the Source Code of my own bot "Senpai"

-this is free to use for your bot (that mean you can copy and edit my code id you want that)
+this is free to use for your bot (that mean you can copy and edit my code if you want that)

 its written in nodejs, with Discord.js ,Request and urban